Wen-Chieh-Lo/ECE284_Final/Part3_Reconfigurable/hardware/README.md

 To execute output-stationary and weight-stationary modes in a reconfigurable manner, the Verilog design files remain identical, and only the simulation testbench, core_tb_p1.v or core_tb_p3.v, needs to be selected.
+(also filelist should be modified accordingly)

 In the case of core_tb_p1.v, it is identical to Part 1, except that as the input bit-width of the top module core.v increased, unused input bits are simply padded with zeros.